03:57pm (GMT -3)

 Why some people do not learn a new profession?

 In some places, vocational schools are empty, as it is more favourable to obtain benefits from the government, since the minimum wage is very low.

 HOW ARE THE ELECTIONS IN BRAZIL?

 The continuation of poverty is very present in the country.
 The more children a poor family has, the more benefits they get from the government.
 This increases the number of poor because they stop working and have more children to get more benefits.
 Some politicians provide support to these people to gain benefits and in return receive votes by perpetuating themselves in power.

 Invasions in building and land are organised by some politicians to get support later during elections.

 Summary: Poverty keeps many politicians in power.

 What people receive for votes?

 People sell their votes for money or benefits.
 Everything is controlled by some people that work as a kind of electoral manager (cabo eleitoral) who during the elections sell their services for politicians.
 They receive money from the candidates and are using part of the money to pay the voters.
 The more people the election manager has, the more money he makes during the election.
 Lots of money are used to get people paid weeks before the elections and those who pay are the electoral managers (cabo eleitoral).

 The government in power always denied that people are selling their votes.
 Judges that control the elections in majorities belong to groups and need to obey.

 The media is also much in demand during the elections in exchange for favours and money.
 Everything is negotiated in advance.
-Many TV stations, newspapers and radio stations belong to politicians.
+70% of TV stations, newspapers and radio stations belong to politicians or were giving by them.
 TV stations and politician acting together.
+The main goal is always make money using the government machine.

 Right, left, or centre political groups use the same tactics.

 Drug dealers also use their money to support politicians in power and get help when they need.